WeKnowSports/terraform-provider-kong/README.md

 # terraform-provider-kong (rapid7 fork)
 **NOTE**: This repository was forked from https://github.com/WeKnowSports/terraform-provider-kong.

-This fork's master branch updates main.go to point at this fork's kong package for use with `go get/`go install`.
+This fork's master branch updates main.go to point at this fork's kong package for use with `go get`/`go install`.

+The master branch includes several patches contributed (or in review) from the rapid7 fork back to the upstream project.

 ## Installation
 Install terraform and terraform-provider-kong to your `GOPATH` (e.g. under your terraform project):